linhdinh18/Java-Lab-010/README.md

 * Trace through the code in WeatherStation and make sure you understand what you have to work with!
 * Look at the Display.java **interface** and in your own words, write below why you think we are declaring an **interface**.
+     * An interface is like a blueprint for a group of classes.
+In this case, the Display interface defines the methods that all display classes must have.
+This ensures that each display class behaves in a certain way, and makes it easy to add new display classes in the future.
 ## Part 2 - Create 3 Classes that **Implement** Display.java

 ![Program Design](images/uml_model.png)